-Let us point out that this is a CD-ROM drive installation and operation manual-it is not a SCS interface board or soundboard installation and operation manual.
-Unless you purchased a SCS interface board or soundboard (and its accompanying manual) bundled in the same box with an UltraPleX drive, we have no way of knowing which type of board you elect to use.
-There are dozens of SCSI interface boards and soundboards on the market.
+Let us point out that this is a CD-ROM drive installation and operation manual - it is not a SCSI interface board operation manual.
+Unless you purchased a SCSI interface board (and its accompanying manual) bundled in the same box with an UltraPleX drive, we have no way of knowing which type of board you elect to use.
+There are dozens of SCSI interface boards on the market.
 Each one is installed somewhat differently.
-Therefore, our instructions for this section should only be considered as guidelines.
-For more detailed instructions on how to properly install your SCSI interface board/soundboard, you should refer to the installation/operation manual that you received when you purchased the board.
+Therefore, our instructions for this section should only be considered guidelines.
+For more detailed instructions on how to properly install your SCSI interface board, you should refer to the installation/operation manual that you received when you purchased the board or contact the manufacturer directly.

-If static electricity may be present in the room where you are working, discharge any you may have on your body by touching a grounded object before you remove the host adapter from its packaging.
+CAUTION: If static electricity may be present in the room where you are working, discharge any you may have on your body by touching a grounded object before you remove the host adapter from its packaging.

 Static electricity is a silent killer.
-Lust a small jolt to one of the chips on your interface board may render it useless with no apparent damage visible.
-Positioning your computer in a location without a carpet underfoot is one method of guarding against static electricity damage.
+Just a small jolt to one of the chips on your interface board may render it useless with no apparent damage.
+Positioning your computer in a location without carpet underfoot is one method of guarding against static electricity damage.
 Using common sense, such as not walking on a carpeted floor in stocking feet just before you install your drive, is another.

-Before proceeding, make sure the power to your computer and any external peripherals is OFF and your computer is UNPLUGGED from its power source.
+Before proceeding, make sure the power to your computer and any external peripherals is OFF and your computer is unplugged from its power source.
 To remove your computer's cover, follow the directions provided by your computer's manufacturer.
 Typically, this involves loosening or removing several screws on the back panel of your computer and sliding off your computer's cover.

 Carefully remove the SCSI interface board from its packaging.
 Select a vacant slot in your computer where you will install the board (refer to the manual packaged with your interface board for instructions as to which slot in your system to use).
-Plextor provides either 16-bit ISA or 32-bit PCI SCSI interface boards with its optional bundles, so you must use the correct slot (16-bit slots are longer than 32-bit slots).
+Plextor provides only 32-bit PCI SCSI interface boards with its UltraPleX SCSI card bundles.
+Be sure to use the correct slot (16-bit slots are longer than 32-bit slots).
 Older systems may not have a PCI slot, as this is the newer technology.
 If you're installing an internal drive, try to pick a slot that is closest to where the drive will be installed.

 Remove the cover plate for this slot from the back panel of your computer.
-Keep the screw from the cover plate nearby as you will need it in a moment.
+Keep the screw from the cover plate nearby, as you will need it in a moment.
 Save the cover plate in case you need it at a later date.